COLLECT: Plays - Adapted by Agatha Christie

 2) Adapted plays, by Christie.

 This article will focus on the second category – plays adapted by Agatha Christie from her own original works.
-For someone seeking to start collecting Christie's play scripts, the logical place to start would be with her original works - of which there are 11.
-For the complete article on these please click here.
-The second category to collect would be her own adaptations – of which there are 12.
+For someone seeking to start collecting Christie's play scripts, the logical place to start would be with her original works - of which there are 20, though only 10 are available in print.
+The second category to collect would be her own adaptations – of which there are many.
 For a completist, collecting those adapted by others is still important.
-For the article discussing those plays click here.

 Beyond stage plays, Agatha Christie also independently penned four radio plays and one television play.
 Obtaining copies of these scripts for one's own reading pleasure is now possible for all but one of the radio plays.
 For the full article on collecting these, click here.